Developing medicines for all people

 Be represented

-Ensuring diversity in clinical trials is a matter of equity.
-Everyone deserves a chance to raise their hand and participate, contribute, and ultimately benefit patients in their communities.
+Ensuring all people are represented in clinical trials is a matter of equity.
+Everyone deserves a chance to raise their hand and participate, contribute, and ultimately help people in their communities.

 Is this page helpful?